 Almost as good as a diploma.
 Almost.
 A desert boot is a good middle ground for looking dressed up without feeling like you’re cosplaying as a businessman.

 I wish I didn’t have to say it, but don’t be that guy pulling out your phone in the middle of class to check the time…and your text messages about tonight’s plans.

 Really, you’ll gain millions of bonus points by not having your phone out all the freaking time.

 Besides being practical, a nice watch completes any outfit.
 But just because it looks good doesn’t mean you have to spend a ton of money.

 Instead, conserve your resources for something you can’t lose or drop in a toilet.

 A stylish backpack!

 Yes, it’s a necessity, but it might as well look good.

-You won’t need to wear it too often, but when you do, you’ll be the one guy in college who doesn’t look like a high schooler headed to homecoming.
+You won’t need to wear them too often, but when you do, you’ll be the one guy in college who looks like he already has his sh*t together.